andre-ye/uni/docs/phil/phil-455/readings.md

   - Ideational account: descriptivist theory of reference.
 Committed to racialism.
 Kripke and Putnam have overturned descriptivism.
   - Referential / causal-historical account of reference: a term which picks out a kind of thing.
 But by the ontological consensus, there are nov alid candidates for referents, except for those set out by racialism.
 - Races cannot be reproductively isolated, because there is no such reproductive isolation
+- Zack: race maybe is not even a useful scientific tool
+- Zack and Appiah: mismatch arguments.
+What is believed to be true about *x* is very different from what is actually true about *x*.

+III.
+Racial constructionism
+- Racial constructionists infer that race is not a biological kind, but they try to develop an account on which race deos exist as socially constructed
+- Charels Mills: a plausible social ontology which is not essentialist nor transhistorical but real
+- Three kinds of constructionism
+  - Thin constructivism.
+Ordinary people ascribe racial membership to self-awareness, public awareness, bodily appearance, etc. It is thin because it is based on superficial features
+  - Interactive constructionism.
+Racialization happens via a causal interaction between a person and racial labels or concepts.
+What joins blacks is not a set of physical characteristics, but rather a shared experience of being cognitviely identified as black.
+  - Institutional construction.
+Labeling is conceptually or logically required; race is an important socially constructed institution.
+- Skeptics: using linguistic terms which refer to nothing is improper.
+- Mills: racial terms shorn of racialist implications may be necessary
+- DuBois: races are socio-cultural objects

+IV.
+Racial Population Naturalism
+- Robin Andreasen, Philip Kitcher: defend racial naturalism as compatible with rejecting racialism
+- Races may be biological populations
+- Population thinking: identifying relevant biological groups by feature sof entire populations
+- Andreasan: defends cladism, populations situiated into phylogenetic tree
+- Philip Kitcher understands races as a reproductively isolated population lineage.
+- Kitcher: divisions of races might have biological significance, insofar as reproductive isolation might result
+- Appiah and Zack allow for the possibility that biological relevant human populations might exist, but the object of their skepticism is current large populations called "races"
+- No racial population has ever completely isolated from another -- Zack
+- Is the one-drop rule necessary for the race concept 'black'?
+- The real dispute is over what human populations there were and what should be labelled as 'race'.
+- The disagreement is semantic rather than metaphysical.

+V. Expanding the Ontological Consensus
+- Semantic strategy: beginning with different assumptions regarding the correct theory ofr eference
+- Generally wide agreeement metaphysically
+  1. Racialism is false
+  2. There are a variety of racial concepts in the US
+  3. Ordinary people employ superficial criteria
+  4. Application of racial concepts may causally affect persons
+  5. Racial classification has had oppressive effects
+  6. Historical reproductive distribution responsible for the isolation of certain superficial body features.
+  ...
+- Everyone picks out a different meaning of "race" -- a different side of race

+VI.
+Against the Semantic Strategy
+- Racial theorists have achieved alternative conclusions by making different assumptions about the correct semantics
+- The semantic strategy might send race metaphysics the wayside of philosophy of language
+- Should a semantically correct account of race dictate our use of race?
+- Yet there is significant disagreement about the normative use of race-talk
+- What do we want our racial concepts, terms, and practices to do?